-We will support victims of peer on peer abuse by reassuring them that they are being taken seriously, that they will be supported and kept safe.
-A victim will never be given the impression that they are creating a problem by reporting peer on peer abuse nor ever be made to feel ashamed for making a report.
+We will support victims of child on child abuse by reassuring them that they are being taken seriously, that they will be supported and kept safe.
+A victim will never be given the impression that they are creating a problem by reporting child on child abuse nor ever be made to feel ashamed for making a report.